Kemui52/CTLibrary/Readme.md

 # Kemui52's Misc.
 Cheat Tables

-A general list of cheat tables I've done that are worthwhile and usable.
+A general list of cheat tables I've done that I think are worthwhile and usable.
+They are primarily macro-related.

 ## How to Download from GitHub?